sjoseph125/INST377_T27/README.md

 - This is the link to a live instance of the application: https://inst377-t27.herokuapp.com/

+- Our application seems to work equally well on IOS and Android browsers.

 - This is the link to the API we are using: https://www.opensecrets.org/open-data/api

 # User Manual